zacsketches/yun/README.md

 On Wednesday morning I learned about the `bc -l` command to get a *basic calculator*.
 Example usage is `echo "1/3" | bc -l` to get the decimal result of that calculation.

+##7 Jun
+###Unix admin
+Today I wanted to `sftp` and/or `scp` from on computer on my home network to another on the same subnet.

+I knew how to enable sharing from the system preferences but wanted to be able to do it from the command line in OS X.  Turns out it is as clear as can be.
+`sudo systemsetup -setremotelogin on`

+Once the ssh deaemon gets turned on there are a couple pieces of info to gather from the host system before you try and login.
+The first is the case-sensitive username.
+Type `whoami` at the command prompt to get the exact user name.
+Then type `ifconfig` and make note of the ip address.
+Use my script `ip` in the this source directory for a quick command to just print the ip address to the terminal.